 2 Kings 4:42-44; Ephesians 4:1-6; John 6:1-15

-One day a cruel hunter killed a beautiful mother eagle.
+Once upon a time a cruel hunter killed a beautiful mother eagle.
 A chicken full of compassion took the eagle’s egg from its nest and put it with her own eggs.
 It was a bit uncomfortable because the eagle’s egg was considerably bigger.
 But that detail isn’t of any significance for us here.
-When the egg hatched the farmer named the baby eagle “Chicky” and treated her as he treated all baby chickens.
+When the egg hatched the farmer named the baby eagle “Chickie” and treated her as he treated all baby chickens.
 As she was growing she just assumed that she was a chicken like the others.

-One day “Chicky” saw some birds flying high in the sky.
-How “Chicky” envied those birds in the sky!
+One day “Chickie” saw some birds flying high in the sky.
+How “Chickie” envied those birds in the sky!
 She so much wished she could fly like they did.
 Unfortunately, no one told her that she was an eagle and could fly high up into the heavens.

 Do you see how pervasive the question is in our lives and in the way we see and relate to others?
 The question plays a huge role in our lives.
 How we see ourselves and how we see others aren’t understandings that are merely “nice” –they are fundamental.
 There are those who do not want to see a baby in its mother’s womb.
 They want to see it as only human protoplasm, not as a person.
-There are those who do not want to see immigrants, both legal and illegal, as persons, persons who are God’s children and deserve our respectful attention.
+Some abortion clinics market the body parts of aborted fetuses.
+There are those who do not want to see immigrants, both documented and undocumented, as persons, persons who are God’s children and deserve our respectful attention.
 There are those who view laborers as simply a part of the cost of production.
-There are Catholics who judge themselves to be the true Catholics as distinguished for those others who are not fully Catholic in their thinking.
+There are Catholics who claim to be the true Catholics, the real Catholics, as distinguished from those others who they judge to be not fully Catholic.